Learn more about the domestic cat’s distant relative and visit their mountain home on a fundraising trip of a lifetime

 With their patterned fur, long whiskers and padded paws, majestic lynx have a lot of similarities with the domestic cats that share our homes.

-They are both members of the Felidae family, along with lions, tigers and jaguars, and share similar biology and behaviours, although our pet moggies are much smaller of course!
+They are both members of the Felidae family, along with lions, tigers and jaguars, and share similar biology and behaviors, although our pet moggies are much smaller of course!

 If you would like the chance to learn more about lynx in their natural mountain home, sign up for our exciting Transylvania trek and raise some money for cats in the UK too.